Baaggii/erp-web-next/docs/PROJECT_PLAN.md

        exclude any chosen `id` or `name` column.
      - Any combination of these groups is valid (e.g. `id` + `unique`, or just `unique` + `other`).
+   - Config may map a column to a SQL view using `viewSource` so additional fields can be fetched dynamically during form entry.

 ## 4. Architecture & Tech Stack
 - **Front-end**